rouge8/hitsearch/README.markdown

 Our crawler lives here.

 - crawler.py is our actual crawler. documented much more thoroughly in the file.
-- crawlertest.py IS THIS STILL NEEDED?
 - utils.py is a link to utils.py in the parent directory so that we can access our utils nicely.

 ## in hitsearch/search/

 Our search application!

-- admin.py implements parts of the admin module.
+- admin.py registers our models with the admin framework.
 - models.py contains our database models. explained more in file.
 - static/ contains our static files.
 Our CSS is done in [LESS](http://lesscss.org/), which has all of the things CSS can do plus so much more.
 - tests.py is a test suite.
 WE NEED TO USE THIS OR GET RID OF IT